richafnu/Viva/Viva/glint/reports/focus-area-overview-report.md

 ## Exporting Focus Area report data

 You can export Focus Area data from two different paths:
-- From the Focus Area Overview report
+- From the Focus Area Overview report,
-- From the admin dashboard
+- From the admin dashboard.

 ### Export data from the Focus Area Overview report